madmoonman/mesHM-rel/README.md

 * Generally improved error-handling, logging, output

 ## Change-Log
+### Version 2.0.11, 2022/02/08
+When browsing a new directory, the dialog will open up the father dir of the latest case instead of the case itself Check existence and try to create the mesHM_data folder if not present, was missing in this version Fixed crash when no comment indicators were present in definition line of refinement regions Fixed issue where in GUI deleted refinement regions with invalid input would stop update routine with nothing to do for the user but reloading and loosing his work of the session

+### Version 2.0.10, 2022/01/17
+Mitigated issues with surfaceFeatureExtractDict and features subdictionary in sHMD when there were deleted patches still present
+Order patches alphanumerically
+Min/Max surface refinement is now also changing the patch-specific setting in the UI LocationInMesh is now checked upon file update routine.
+Update is stopped, when location is outside More robust reading of refinement regions

+Minor adjustments:
+Added a ton of logging
+tolerance spinbox now increments 0.1
+More descriptive tool tips in refinementRegions

+### Version 2.0.9, 2021/12/22
+Fixed a bug, when updating sHMD and sFED separately, newly created refinement regions would be created twice The browse dialog in the launcher now defaults to the latest used directory instead of installation dir

 ### Version 2.0.8, 2021/12/14
 surfaceFeatures relating to a deleted patch in the main STL file will now be automatically removed from surfaceFeatureExtractDict internal cosmetic changes to the logging output